moby/moby/README.md

 Moby is an open-source project created by Docker to enable and accelerate software containerization.

-It provides a "Lego set" of toolkit components, the framework for assembling them into custom container-based systems, and a place for all container enthusiasts and professionals to experiment and exchange ideas.
+It provides a "Lego set" of toolkit components and the framework for assembling them into custom container-based systems.
+Moby is a place for all container enthusiasts and professionals to experiment and exchange ideas.
-Components include container build tools, a container registry, orchestration tools, a runtime and more, and these can be used as building blocks in conjunction with other tools and projects.
+Components include container build tools, a container registry, orchestration tools, a runtime and more.
+These tools can be used as building blocks in conjunction with other tools and projects.

 ## Principles